Diodorm/SeniorDesign/README.md

 <b>Dependent Libraries/Programs</b>
 - Will need to have XCode installed on Mac (get the ltest version.
 Current ver. is 8.3.2)
 - Mac must be able to run/compile Swift 3.1
+- Will need to have CocoaPods & NMSSH installed prior to running the build

 <b>Download Instructions</b>
 * Source Code: